nicknomo/BoyGirlParadox/README.md

 # BoyGirlParadox
+The code is designed to make a pool of "families", all with two children.
+From that pool, we randomly select a family.
+Within that family, we will be randomly told about one of the children.
+We will then look at what the other child is.
+A counter is maintained that records the total of all outcomes.
+We track how many first told us about a girl, and the other child is a boy.
+We then track how many first told us about a girl and the other child is a girl.
+The results of being told about a boy first are also tracked.

-Proof code that the Boy Girl Paradox predicted rates of 66% are wrong, and that the results are actually 50/50.
+The result is a proof that the Boy Girl Paradox predicted rates of 66% are wrong, and that the results are actually 50/50.

+# Test Results:
 Results of a random run: